The Process of Aluminium Fabrication

 One common method is known as CNC machining.
 CNC is an acronym for Computer Numerical Control.
 By inputting data into a machine through the use of specialised software, our technicians are able to cut, mould and shape an aluminium blank into nearly every dimension imaginable.
 Another massive benefit of this method is that highly precise components can be made.
 CNC machining is often used to fabricate aircraft parts, complex engine components and even surgical instrumentation.

 There can also be times when complex forms need to be made through the use of extremely precise techniques.
 One method to accomplish this is through the use of drilling and tapping.
-The metal substrate can be shaped to within microns of the intended dimensions and as this process is generally controlled through computerised machinery, it is highly exacting.
+The metal substrate can be shaped to within microns of the intended dimensions.
+This process is generally controlled through computerised machinery therefore it is highly exacting.
 Some parts that can be formed through drilling and tapping include camshafts, automotive tools and specialised tyre rims.
-These methods are generally employed once the basic structure of the aluminium substrate has been formed by the processes that we have previously mentioned.
+These methods are generally employed once the basic structure of the aluminium substrate has been formed.

 The bulk production of aluminium products represents a truly massive industry.
 Tent poles, sports equipment and window frames can all be manufactured with this metal.
 Cutting to length is a final aluminium fabrication process that should, therefore, be mentioned.
 This ductile metal can literally be cut to nearly any length imaginable; a pronounced benefit for both distributors and end users.
-As always, Love Aluminium applies highly sophisticated techniques to ensure that any order is completed to the exact specifications that are required.
+As always, Love Aluminium applies highly sophisticated techniques to ensure that any order is completed to the exact specifications.